VitionVlad/schnellwerke/README.md

 7. IDs of images, delimited with a semicolon
 8. IDs for cubemap faces, also delimited with a semicolon
 If no image is passed or there aren't enough faces, the engine will automatically generate a texture
 9. Specifications for min and mag filters
+10. Culling mode while rendering in main pass
+11. Culling mode while rendering in shadowmap pass
-10. If "forpost" is true, the mesh will be prepared to be rendered in the final pass, typically used for UI elements or post proccesing.
+12. If "forpost" is true, the mesh will be prepared to be rendered in the final pass, typically used for UI elements or post proccesing.

 and finally rendering:
 ```